Developer Products

 Before selling developer products, make sure you are properly processing sales receipts and granting users their purchased products.
 To do so, you must:

 • Use the ProcessReceipt API to check purchase receipts.
-ProcessReceipt automatically reads and acknowledges that a user has purchased a product outside of the experience.
+ProcessReceipt automatically reads and acknowledges that a user has purchased a product outside of the game.

 • Validate each receipt for User ID, Developer Product ID, and the receipt status.